saferwall/saferwall/docs/DEPLOYING-DEV.md

 # Deploying documentation for developers

-Ubuntu 18.04/20.04 users will benefit from `make` commands available for quickly bootstrapping this deployment.
+Ubuntu `18.04/20.04` users will benefit from `make` commands available for quickly bootstrapping this deployment.
-- make sure `build-essential` are installed: `sudo apt-get install build-essential curl git -y`.
+- Install few dependencies: `sudo apt-get install make curl git -y`.
 - Clone the project: `git clone https://github.com/saferwall/saferwall`
 - Copy the `example.env` to `.env`, this file stores the project configuration.